Leather goods

 Whichever market you visit in the country, you'll find numerous craftsmen and retailers offering a wide range of leather goods.
 After all, the country is home to over 100 million head of cattle!
 Leather is often left raw, but sometimes dyed pink, green or yellow!
-The choice is vast; from sandals, a welcome replacement for the plastic flip-flops of the northern hemisphere, to large-format suitcases (often a little vintage in style), not forgetting the famous poufs, belts, hats, wallets and pretty backpacks, you'll be spoilt for choice to please yourself or those of your friends and family who haven't had the chance to accompany you to this wonderful country.
+The choice is vast: from sandals, a welcome replacement for the plastic flip-flops of the northern hemisphere, to large-format suitcases (often a little vintage in style), as well as the famous poufs, belts, hats, wallets and pretty backpacks, you'll be spoilt for choice to please yourself or those of your friends and family who haven't had the chance to accompany you to this wonderful country.

 Forged objects